 - 04. The Average Costs Of IT Components

 - 05. Laptop Vs. PC: What Should You Buy And For How Much?

 - 08. Maximizing The Life Of Your Computer

-The price of a computer can vary between £200 and £4,000 because each computer can have a very specific function.
-While this might seem like quite the investment, how much should a computer cost?
+The price of a computer can vary between $300 and $6000 because each computer can have a particular function.
+While this might seem like quite the investment, how much should you spend on a computer?

-Did you know that, on average, a business spends 16% of their budget on their IT systems?
+Did you know that, on average, a business spends 16% of its budget on its IT systems?

 Whether you're buying a new computer for an individual or for business purposes, your budget for IT equipment can vary a lot.

 So, what devices are we talking about?
 What is a reasonable price?
 What extra costs do we need to consider?

 In this article, you'll find the answers to all these questions.

 Choosing between a desktop computer and a laptop is often the first question you'll ask yourself.
 It can be challenging to choose between portability and comfort when working.
 But, of course, there are several other factors one must consider when looking forward to buying a computer.
 Let's have a quick look at the different essential aspects for you to examine.